Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 https://mypureclloud.com/?code=P5I7mdxxdv13_JfXrCSq&state=state-296bc9a0-a2a2-4a57-be1a-d0e2fd9bb601 // Code specifies Okta authcode
 ```

 4. The page is reloaded when the user is redirected from the **Okta** sign-in page.
-The page reload initializes the [Auth plugin](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#auth-plugin 'Goes to the SDK Commands and Events page') and calls its [getTokens command](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#auth-plugin 'Goes to the SDK Commands and Events page') for Authentication.
+The page reload initializes the [Auth plugin](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#auth-plugin "Goes to the Commands and events page") and calls its [getTokens command](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#auth-plugin "Goes to the Commands and events page") for authentication.
-5. Split the **OKTA** authcode from the redirect url.
+5. Split the **OKTA** authcode from the redirect URL.
-6. Create your own authprovider plugin and register the command [getAuthCode](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#authprovider-plugin 'Goes to the SDK Commands and Events page').
+6. Create your AuthProvider plugin and register the [getAuthCode](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#authprovider-plugin "Goes to the Commands and events page") command.

 ```{"title":"Prepare the AuthProvider plugin","language":"javascript"}
 Genesys('registerPlugin', 'AuthProvider', (AuthProvider) => {